Trading the News

 The release: Tracking the Federal Reserve and the direction of monetary policy isn't just about trading on rate hikes or cuts.
 While those decisions—made by the Fed's rate-setting Federal Open Market Committee (FOMC)—are important, they are often widely telegraphed by Fed officials ahead of time.
 What's most influential is the FOMC's forecast for interest rates and other policies moving forward.

 The response: Traders should keep an eye on the statement that accompanies the Fed's rate decision after each of its eight scheduled meetings every year; even slight changes in wording from meeting to meeting can lead to significant market moves.
-Traders also should look for changes in tone when Fed Chair Jerome Powell holds a press conference after each FOMC meeting.
-For example, after Powell announced an expected three rate cuts by year end at the March 2024 meeting, all three major indexes—the S&P 500, Nasdaq, and Dow Jones Industrial Average®—closed at record highs for the first time since 2021.
+Traders also should look for changes in tone when the Fed Chair holds a press conference after each FOMC meeting.
 Similarly, changes to the Fed's dot plot—which represents the view of each voting member for the federal funds rate target range—can influence stock prices.

 Understanding the Federal Reserve's "dot plot"